Mobile App Flight Planning

 Before you fly:

-Read the Initial Setup for Flying Guide before you leave home to fly!
-It's very important to ensure your aircraft is flight-ready!
+You can read the Initial Setup for Flying Guide before you leave home to fly.
+It's essential to ensure your aircraft is flight-ready!

 After you've read the Initial Setup for Flying Guide, head out to the field, check your drone in DJI Go and quit, navigate to your template in the DroneDeploy mobile app, and connect to fly!